rycus86/githooks/docs/command-line-tool.md

 $ git hooks disable [trigger] [hook-script]
 $ git hooks disable [hook-script]
 $ git hooks disable [trigger]
+$ git hooks disable [-a|--all]
+$ git hooks disable [-r|--reset]
 ```

 Disables a hook in the current repository.
 The `trigger` parameter should be the name of the Git event if given.
 The `hook-script` can be the name of the file to disable, or its relative path, or an absolute path, we will try to find it.
+The `--all` parameter on its own will disable running any Githooks in the current repository, both existing ones and any future hooks.
+The `--reset` parameter is used to undo this, and let hooks run again.
 This command needs to be run at the root of a repository.

 ## git hooks enable